 Figures another manifestation of hesitation in economic activity.
-Despite this, investment in private sector, especially in plant and machinery, has held up quite well relative to output over last two years.
+Despite this, some categories of investment, notably plant and machinery, have held up quite well.
 [IF PRESSED: latest DOI investment intentions survey shows slight fall in manufacturing investment between 1981 and 1982; Q2 figure not inconsistent with this.]

-5. Stock levels a threat to recovery?
+6. Stock levels a threat to recovery?